-Yoga literally means “union”.
-This union can be understood on different levels: philosophically, as that of the relative, limited self with the absolute Self; religiously, as that of the individual soul with the Infinite Spirit; psychologically, as the integration of the personality – a state wherein a person no longer lives at cross-purposes with himself; emotionally, as the stilling of the waves of likes and dislikes, permitting one to remain in all circumstances complete in himself. [ref name=”rands”]The Art and Science of Raja Yoga, Swami Kriyananda.
-Step Two, “The Paths of Yoga.”[/ref]
+What does yoga mean?
+Yoga literally means union.
+This union can be understood on different levels: philosophically, as that of the relative, limited self with the absolute Self; religiously, as that of the individual soul with the Infinite Spirit; psychologically, as the integration of the personality – a state wherein a person no longer lives at cross-purposes with himself; emotionally, as the stilling of the waves of likes and dislikes, permitting one to remain in all circumstances complete in himself.
+(1)

-According to the ancient sage Patanjali, yoga is the neutralization of ego-directed feelings, because once these become stilled, the yogi realizes that he is, and that he has always been, one with the Infinite – that his awareness of this reality was limited only by his infatuation with limitation. [backref name=”rands” /]
+According to the ancient sage Patanjali, yoga means the neutralization of ego-directed feelings, because once these become stilled, the yogi realizes that he is, and that he has always been, one with the Infinite – that his awareness of this reality was limited only by his infatuation with limitation.
+(1)

 The Paths of Yoga

-Most people in the Western world think of yoga as hatha yoga, but yoga is primarily a spiritual discipline and there are many types.
-Some of the most well-known are karma yoga, bhakti yoga, gyana yoga, and raja yoga. [ref]The Essence of Self-Realization, Paramhansa Yogananda.
-Chapter 4, “The Need for Yoga.”[/ref]
+Most people in the Western world think of yoga meaning as hatha yoga, but yoga is primarily a spiritual discipline and there are many types.
+Some of the most well-known are karma yoga, bhakti yoga, gyana yoga, and raja yoga.
+(2)

 The path of karma yoga is yoga through action.
 Fulfillment in karma yoga lies not so much in doing many things as in acting more and more, even in little things, with the consciousness that it is the Divine who, truly, is the Doer.